 The dimensions of the inner gating connecting the flange bodies for such castings are determined based on production experience.
 If the flange diameter is greater than 500mm, the width of the inner gating is 1/6 to 1/5 of the flange diameter, and the height of the inner gating is 1/3 to 1/4 of the flange diameter.
 If the flange diameter is less than 200mm, the width of the inner gating is 1.5/5 to 2/5 of the flange diameter, and the height of the inner gating is 1/4 to 1/5 of the flange diameter.

-(3) Pouring and shrinking system of gate valve body
+1.3 Pouring and shrinking system of gate valve body

-Secondly, there is a rectangular protrusion at the top of the gate valve body [see the half-sectional view in Figure 6-15(a)], which significantly increases the local wall thickness.
-This is used to hide the riser for feeding and shrinkage under the arc of the transverse gating system, and when the shell is formed, the coating connects them to form a hidden riser, which is also convenient for cutting the riser.
+Secondly, there is a rectangular protrusion at the top of the gate valve body, as seen in the half – sectional view in Figure 6 – 15(a).
+This feature significantly increases the local wall thickness.
+Our foundry experts utilize this design to hide the riser for feeding and shrinkage under the arc of the transverse gating system.
+When the shell is formed, the coating connects them to create a hidden riser.
+This design not only enhances the feeding and solidification effects but also simplifies the riser cutting process after casting.
+As a professional valve casting foundry in China, we understand the importance of such details in producing reliable and durable gate valve castings that meet industry standards and customer requirements.

-(4) Comparison of two valve plate feeding and solidification methods.
 The gate plate assembly schemes can be seen in Figure 6-17 and Figure 6-18, with the same shape and dimensions.
 Only the feeding and solidification methods differ between the two.
 The feeding and solidification effect in Figure 6-17 is better than that in Figure 6-18.

-Design and calculation of risers
+1.5 Design and calculation of risers

 Sluice Valve body